kerwinchen31/Project001/README.md

 ### Bugs

  * It takes multiple exits to quit the shell, correlating with the amount of commands taken.
- * When using redirects, you should not space.
+ * When using redirects, you should use regular spacing.

 ### Files & Function Headers